-Avamar is one of Dell EMC’s data protection software offerings, with PowerProtect Data Manager and NetWorker being other solutions in the vendor’s portfolio (see Evaluator Group’s separate Product Brief documents on these products).
+Avamar is one of Dell’s data protection software offerings, with PowerProtect Data Manager and NetWorker being other solutions in the vendor’s portfolio (see Evaluator Group’s separate Product Brief documents on these products).

 Administration is through a graphical user interface (GUI) that is accessed either through the web or from an application loaded on a server.
 Avamar also delivers tight VMware integration, including the ability to perform backup and recovery operations directly from VMware interfaces – vSphere, Cloud Director and vRealize Automation.